Caf orders Ismaily to play CS Constantine behind closed doors | Goal.com

 BBC Sport reported on Caf’s latest decision on Ismaily, saying the club will pay $40 000 on top of playing their next home game behind closed doors.

 Ismaily also confirmed the punishment on their website.
-“It is noteworthy that Ismaily has set the stadium Borg El Arab in Alexandria to host the match (against Constantine) which will be held without fans’ presence according to the penalty Caf,” said the club.
+“It is noteworthy that Ismaily have chosen Borg El Arab Stadium in Alexandria to host the match (against Constantine) which will be held without fans’ presence according to the penalty Caf,” said the club.

 The abandoned match against Club Africain has also been awarded to the Tunisians on a 3-0 scoline.